dataGriff/Notes/Azure_SQLDatabase_MVA.md

 * Export copy as BACPAC to Azure Blob Storage

 ## Migration and Maintenance

+### Missing Stuff

+* **Easier to Fix**
+* IS - can use IaaS
+* RS
+* AS
+* SQL Agent

+* **Harder to Fix**
+* Cross DB Trans (so IaaS)
+* SMO (SQL Management Objects_
+* Som system objects
+* Full Text Indexing
+* Transparent Data Encryption
+* Master Data Services
+* Data Auditing and CDC
+* SQL Agent

+### Non-Supported DDL

+* XML Schema on XML COlumns
+* CLR
+* Tables without clustered indesx or PK
+* Filestream
+* Google what is missing

+### Non-Supported DML

+* BULK INSERT
+* OPENROWSET, OPENQUERY, OPENXML
+* EXECUTE AS LOGIN
+* Several DBCC commands
+* Google what is missing

+### Other Gremlins

+* Limits on user names (E.g. sa)
+* USE is not used supported
+* Must specify db name in connection string
+* ALTER INDEX REORGANIZE (have to REBUILD, can't do REORGANIZE)
+* Best to use latest versionf of stuff (e.g. .Net) to move to Azure

+### Migration Wizard

+* Open source [Migration Wizard](https://sqlazuremw.codeplex.com/) on codeplex
+* Tool will analyse database
+* Gets schema up to date and resolves errors
+* Script database that is created
+* SSMS has deploy database to SQL Azure option based on this
+* dacpac (schema only) and bacpac (data and schema) are compatibe to upload to Azure

+### Index Maintenance

+* Only maintenance job left is use SQL DB PaaS
+* No tasks for DBAs apart from this!
+* REBUILD only
+* Performance tuning still required to be done by you
+* can still look at sys.dm_db_index_physical_stats
+* Do usual stuff and look for over certain % etc (Ola Hallengren!)
+* Windows Azure Scheduler - does this exist?
+Can use instead of Agent

+### Scripted Backup

+* Says no point in time support - think there is now
+* CREATE...
+COPY OF -> EXPORT TO BLOB.
+Basically copying to other Azure instances.
+* For import export each Azure data centre has its own endpoint definition

 ## Windows Azure SQL Database Premium SKU